LibHQ/LibCord/README.md

     python main.py
     ```

-## Contributing

-We welcome contributions from the community.
-If you have an idea for a feature or improvement, or if you find a bug, please follow these steps to contribute:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/your-feature-name`).
-3. Make your changes.
-4. Commit your changes (`git commit -m 'Add some feature'`).
-5. Push to the branch (`git push origin feature/your-feature-name`).
-6. Open a pull request.

 ## Acknowledgements

 Special thanks to the creators of [Naticord](https://github.com/n1d3v/Naticord) for their pioneering work, which has significantly aided the development of LibCord.